 - Oh, Crap!: When Yoda finally acknowledges Dark Yoda as being a part of himself, one that he suppresses through rigorous training and meditation, Dark Yoda tries to flee.

-- Shout-Out: He looks like Gollum, which fits with being Yoda's evil personality.
+- Shout-Out: He looks like Gollum, which fits with being Yoda's evil personality, and also bears a strong resemblance to a Gremlin.

-- Actor Allusion: One so obvious it barely needs to be pointed out: Tom Baker as an impossibly ancient, impossibly intelligent, incredibly powerful space alien with a detached understanding of the workings of the universe, who is also very playful and selfish...
+- Actor Allusion: Tom Baker as an impossibly ancient, impossibly intelligent, incredibly powerful space alien with a detached understanding of the workings of the universe, who is also very playful and selfish...
 The character even has a sort of 'long floppy hat over wide staring eyes with a long scarf draped over both shoulders' look resembling the Doctor Tom played.

 - Above Good and Evil: He's utterly uninterested in the conflict between the Jedi and Sith, or between the Rebellion and the Empire.
 The only reason he helps at all is because Kanan accidentally woke him up and he'd like to stay asleep.
 He does have enough benevolence to mentor Kanan and Ezra for no other reason than they needed his help.